 So, why is this of importance as a use case?

 There are a multitude of compelling reasons.
 The most obvious is a massive reduction in networking and security hardware, physical firewalls, switches and load balancers.
 So, less hardware to purchase and less money to run and manage it.

 Using software, you can much better utilise compute resource.
 In pre-production, you might build up huge capacity at certain development peaks but then for 80% of the time it’s just sitting there, idle.
 If there are fewer compute platforms, there are fewer licences to pay for, as well as reducing Opex managing fewer servers.

 Let this penny drop.
 In a recent implementation, a VMware customer saw 50% savings in Capex, through this NSX use case for logical separation.
 And Capex saving of up to 50% is something we are routinely seeing across customer deployments.
 Not just a one-off.

 Software is just more elastic and offers great flexibility if you want to flex the different tiers in any way, should you only need a test environment for a bit of time.
 But should you need to extend this, you can, and then go back to normal.

-Let’s touch on security, of course.
-Each workload can have its own policy enforcement, enabling micro-segmentation, that leverages network virtualisation to segment environments around logical boundaries such as applications and regulatory scopes.
+Each workload can have its own policy enforcement, enabling micro-segmentation.
+That leverages network virtualization to segment environments around logical boundaries such as applications and regulatory scopes.

-There are also the benefits of ‘native isolation’, We are creating networks in the overlay which are transparent to the network in the underlay, meaning you can have overlapping IP addresses.
+There are also the benefits of ‘native isolation’.
+We create networks in the overlay which are transparent to the network in the underlay.
+Meaning you can have overlapping IP addresses.
 As your new service or app moves between the three development and production environments, you keep the same IP address.
 No small feat as there doesn’t have to be any re-IP’ing as an app moves between clouds or to another datacentre, permitting explicit communication between tiers, eliminating a lot of time and quite frankly a big headache.